(Last updated on August 5, 2024.)

 Getting Started

-This section explains how to install JapoScore and the basic workflow to produce scores in shakuhachi, shinobue, and koto notations.
+This section explains how to install JapoScore and the basic workflow to produce scores in shakuhachi, shinobue, and koto and other Japanese traditional music notations.

 Basics